Would you like to know how to steal your competitor’s backlinks and rank ahead of them?

 Step #1 Build a list of your competitors and analyze their sites

 This is the first and most important step to perform competitor analysis.
 Find at least 3 to 5 competitors along with their website’s URL.

 If you try to analyze your top 10 competitors, you’ll get confused with a lot of backlinks and can’t figure out your competitor’s strategy properly.
 So, I recommend you to start with small to make a big difference.

 After finding your top competitors, the next step is to analyze their backlinks by using a backlink analysis tool.
-For this step, I’m going to use SEMrush tool which is my favorite SEO tool too.
+For this step, I’m going to use the SEMrush tool which is my favorite SEO tool too.

 With SEMrush you can get huge information about your competitor’s website that will help you to rank ahead of them.

-To get started, go to SEMrush dashboard and enter the domain of your competitor’s website in the top search bar of SEMrush.
+To get started, go to the SEMrush dashboard and enter the domain of your competitor’s website in the top search bar of SEMrush.

 For instance, I’m considering Bloggersideas.com blog for a while as one of my competitors.